antongaenko/keybro/README.md

 ## What is it?

 It's a wrapper for `UIKeyCommand` which allows you to easily create keyboard shortcuts for your iOS app.
 It can speed up development and manual testing apps in simulator.
 This micro lib contains one file and only [120 lines of code](https://github.com/antongaenko/keybro/blob/main/keybro/Keybro.swift).
-You can run an example app or scroll below for inspiration.
+You can run an example app, run `pod try Keybro` or scroll below for inspiration.

 ## Why?